What Happens After an Accident With an Uber or Lyft Driver

 There is also a middle-ground scenario: The driver has the app activated and is actively searching for matches, but has yet to accept a ride.
 If a driver causes a crash during that time, the rideshare companies have a policy that covers up to $50,000 in injury claims per person and $100,000 per accident, as well as $25,000 in property damage.
 This policy is meant to cover a driver whose own insurance covers less than this amount.
 If the driver has insurance that exceeds Uber’s middle-ground coverage, then the driver’s policy will apply instead.

-If you’ve been injured in a crash with a rideshare driver in Oregon or Washington, a seasoned car crash lawyer can help you determine the proper party against whom to bring your claim, as well as help you build the strongest case to maximize your compensation.
+If you’ve been injured in a crash with a rideshare driver in Washington, a seasoned car crash lawyer can help you determine the proper party against whom to bring your claim, as well as help you build the strongest case to maximize your compensation.